 - Nordic Investment Bank’s Green Finance for the Future Seminar (31 Jan 2018, Stockholm)

 - Project presentation at Sustainable Finance Conference (31 Jan 2018, Stockholm)

 - Presentation of the Green Assets Wallet at the VfU/UNEP FI Roundtable (29-30 Nov 2017, Frankfurt)

-- Video interview by Cecilia Repinski, Executive Director, Stockholm Green Digital Finance at Finance Innovation Summit (8 Dec 2017, Paris)
+- Video interview with Cecilia Repinski, Executive Director, Stockholm Green Digital Finance at the Finance Innovation Summit (8 Dec 2017, Paris)

-- Press release: 8 December 2017 – Green Assets Wallet to be launched
+- Press Release: Green Assets Wallet to be launched (8 Dec 2017)